 However, these drugs vary in several ways, such as legality, potency, dependency, and effect.
 This can make classifying psychoactive drugs particularly difficult.

 There are various ways drugs can be classified within the medical community, but little consensus seems to exist.

 Despite this, many researchers look at distinctions between pharmacological effects and consequences.
 Some questions asked may be:

 - Effects: Do they produce similar effects and consequences?

 - Pharmacological impact: Do they interact with the same biological process?

-- Societal meaning: What’s the reason for consumption?
+- Societal meaning: What is the purpose of consumption?